 Setting aside time in the day for yourself is always beneficial.
-Consider scheduling time a few days a week when you can be purposely creative.
+Consider scheduling time a few days a week when you can be intentionally creative.
 Make a sketch, try painting, or even write a simple poem.
-As you work, play some calming music or enjoy some silence.
-The time you spend focusing on art can help distract you from stress and provide an effective outlet for tension.
+As you work, play some calming music or enjoy the silence.
+Time you spend focusing on art can help distract you from stress and provide an effective outlet for tension.

 Explore your Creativity

 Interested in giving art a try?
 Don’t be intimidated by the process.